JVenberg/TrackmaniaSelfDriving/docs/index.md

 # Introduction

 Trackmania 2020 is a free racing game that allows you to create custom racetracks and race on them.
-For my final project, I
+For my final project, I decided to explore Convolutional Neural Networks by training one to drive the Trackmania car.
+The CNN takes in images from the game and outputs steering and speed information to control the car.

 # Data Collection

+In order to get reliable speed data from the car, I utilized a scripting platform built for Trackmania 2020 called [OpenPlanet](https://openplanet.nl/).
+OpenPlanet allowed me to run scripts inside of TrackMania and access information from the game.

 # Model

-The model I used is based on an NVidia paper titled [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf).
+The model I used was based on an NVidia paper titled [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf).
 In that paper, they train a self-driving car on real world data.
 I thought that the model architecture would be a good starting point for my model.
 Here is the neural net that NVidia used: